 Test Rider’s notes-

 Mojo’s high torque output makes short work of steep slopes and the suspension setup is “amazing.”
 The ABS brakes are “better than the Honda CBR250R” and the Pirelli rubber provides “excellent grip in dry weather and wet conditions alike.”
 Even the ergonomics are “spot on which make it a better tourer than any other bike in the segment” and the headlamp “illuminates without scatter.”

 Buyers in the 200-400cc can currently choose between the Mojo 300, KTM Duke series, KTM RC 200 and the Honda CBR250R.
 The highly awaited Bajaj Kratos VS400 is expected to become the most sorted out product in its segment.
-The Mojo’s muscular looks, long equipment list and a good motor, however, can work in favor of the Mahindra flagship.
-Let’s just hope that it is priced right.
+The Mojo’s muscular looks, long equipment list and a good motor, however, work in favour of the Mahindra flagship.

-Stay tuned to Car Blog India for more on the much anticipated Mahindra Mojo as we will be coming up with a comprehensive text and video review of the Mahindra Mojo.
+Stay tuned to Car Blog India for more on the Mahindra Mojo.
+And don’t forget to check out our comprehensive text review of the Mahindra Mojo.